 The CSULB Children's Collection has a section dedicated to YA Fiction, PZ7.5.
-Non-fiction written for Young Adults is located throughout the children's non-fiction collection (Rm 204).
+Nonfiction written for Young Adults is located throughout the children's nonfiction collection (Rm 204) organized by subject.

-Use OneSearch, the library catalog to search for YA books.
-Search location: childrens and in the second box search title, author, or keyword.
-(You can search for location: young adult, but that will limit your results to fiction titles)
+Use OneSearch, Advanced Search to search for YA books.
+In the first box type CSULB Children's Collection and in the second box search title, author, or keyword.

 Search for articles about YA literature using these databases: